geoffreycrofte/juiz-social-post-sharer/README.md

 ## Description

 Add smart designed buttons after/before your posts (or wherever you want) to allow visitors to share your content (includes no JavaScript mode & counters).
 Buttons are Retina/HDPI-ready, translation-ready and come with useful options and hooks.
 Totally GDPR compliant, and accessibility and performance friendly.
+Includes a Gutenberg block.

 Select your favorites social networks among a little list.
 Display an optional sharings counter.